Toward a Theory of Phase Transitions in Quantum Control Landscapes: Perturbative expansions for the control landscape

 where $\{T_i\}_1^3$ are the generators of the group $SO(3)$ defined by $(T_i)_{jk} {=} \epsilon_{ijk}$, with $\epsilon_{ijk}$ the $SO(3)$ structure constants.
 We emphasize that having a closed-form expression for $m'_s(t)$ is sufficient to generate \textit{any} (multi-body) coupling term in the Dyson expansion for the infidelity landscape.

 In Fig.~\ref{fig:SD} we evaluate the performance of the three infidelity expansions using Stochastic Descent (see App.~\ref{app:SD}).
 Since our motivation to introduce the expansions is the study of the quantum landscape transitions, we benchmark the three methods using the order parameter $q_\text{BB}(T)$, introduced in Eq.~\eqref{eq:q_BB}.
 In our simulations, we truncate Dyson and Magnus expansions up to third order.
-The computational cost of a single infidelity evaluation grows polynomially, $\order{N^\alpha}$, where $N$ is the number of time steps and $\alpha$ is the order of truncation of the expansion which sets the dimensions of the multidimensional integral appearing in the highest term of the expansion \footnote{ For a detailed discussion of the computational costs associated with the Magnus approximation of the evolution operator see \cite{blanes2009magnus,blanes2010pedagogical}. }.
-The cumulant expansion is obtained from the Magnus expansion and its computational cost depends on the truncation order of the Magnus expansion.

-The first transition around $T_c$ is clearly visible in all the three expansions within the truncation orders considered.
+The first transition around $T_c$ is visible in all three expansions within the truncation orders considered.
 While the Dyson expansion is not able to capture the $T_\text{QSL}$ transition at third-order, the Magnus and cumulants expansions results follow remarkably well the exact curve $q_\text{BB}(T)$ (at third- and fifth-order, respectively).
 Thus, we conclude that higher than third-order terms, generated in the Magnus expansion from the exponential map but completely absent in the other two expansions, are essential to reproduce CLPTs in the exact infidelity landscape.